ulsdevteam/Alma_Jobs/README.md

 --env
 :  Sets the Alma environment you will be runing the command against.
 This is either 'sandbox' or 'production'.

---job
+--job | --name
 :  This is the name of the Alma job as listed surrounded by quotes if there are spaces in the name of the job.

+--instance
+:  This is the instance id number associated with the job.
+This uniquely defines each run of the job.
+This is equivalent to the "Process ID" in the Admin -> Monitor Jobs interface.

 FILES